-Sadiq Khan in the USA: Stage-managed mayor sticks to script
+Sadiq Khan in the USA: London's mayor sticks to script

 City Hall's previous occupant Mr Johnson led a delegation to the US in 2015, which cost the taxpayer nearly £40,000 - including about £15,000 on flights - according to a Freedom of Information request.

-The headline-grabbing establishment of a new drugs commission has put Mr Khan on a collision course with Labour leader Sir Kier Starmer, whose job he would dearly love to have.
+The headline-grabbing establishment of a new drugs commission has put Mr Khan on a collision course with Labour leader Sir Kier Starmer, whose job he would presumably dearly love to have.

 With question marks over the Labour leader's future amid a Durham Police investigation into a gathering last year, Mr Khan was asked if the ball came loose at the back of the scrum, would he be interested?

-"The only ball I'm focusing on is the baseball where I'm the first ball tonight," he told the BBC.
+"The only ball I'm focusing on is the baseball where I'm the throwing the first pitch tonight," he told the BBC.
 "I'll do my best not to let London down," he added.
 Later, he would repeat previous denials about any leadership ambitions.

 That night, at Oracle Park in San Francisco, a cry of "who's this guy?" rang out from the press box.

 "He looks like a six-year-old kid," said one of the US journalists.

 That lack of recognition wasn't entirely reflected across the duration of the trip, though.

-A married New York couple of 50 years said it was "wonderful" that Mr Khan, whom they had read and heard about but never seen a photograph of, was in town to meet their city's new mayor Eric Adams, saying: "It's important that the two cities communicate with each other because we have a lot of history and culture in common."
+A married New York couple of 50 years said it was "wonderful" that Mr Khan, whom they had read and heard about but never seen a photograph of, was in town to meet their city's new mayor Eric Adams, adding: "It's important that the two cities communicate with each other because we have a lot of history and culture in common."

 New York City mayor Mr Adams even called his counterpart a "rock-star mayor" - and Mr Khan made more than one jokey reference to being open to the idea of being cast as the next James Bond.

-Mr Khan was perhaps most at home on the west coast, though, where he took aim at Donald Trump and Mr Johnson during a talk with Stanford University students.
+Mr Khan was perhaps most at home on America's west coast, though, where he took aim at Donald Trump and Mr Johnson during a talk with Stanford University students.

 He said that if anybody ought to suffer from imposter syndrome, the "rubbish" Boris Johnson should.
 The day before, he had referred to the prime minster's number of children.